pokgak/terraform-example/terraform/platform/eks/staging/README.md

 terraform apply -auto-approve -target=module.eks.aws_eks_cluster.this[0]
 ```

-After that command fiished without error, then run the full apply:
+After that command finished without error, then run the full apply:

 ```
 terraform apply -auto-approve
 ```

+import aws-auth to be managed by terraform